Our alumni have gone on to work in both academia and industry all over the world.

 Below is a more complete list of recent graduates, along with their thesis titles, supervisors, and immediate post-graduation occupations, where available.

-- Mark Granroth: Harmonic analysis of music using combinatory categorial grammar (supervised by Mark Steedman).
+- Mark Granroth Wilding : Harmonic analysis of music using combinatory categorial grammar (supervised by Mark Steedman).
+After graduation: Research Associate, Computer Lab, The University of Cambridge

 - Trevor Fountain: Modelling the acquisition of natural language categories (supervised by Mirella Lapata).
-After graduation: a co-founder and developer at Blazing Griffin, an indie game studio in Edinburgh.
+After graduation: Forward Deployed Engineer at Palantir Technologies and co-founder and publisher at Far Off Places

 - Katya Saint-Amand: Alignment of speech and co-speech gesture in a constraint-based grammar (supervised by Alex Lascarides, Mark Steedman).
-After graduation: a postdoctoral researcher, University of Edinburgh.
+After graduation: Post doctoral Researcher, University of Edinburgh.

 - John Pate: Predictability effects in language acquisition (supervised by Sharon Goldwater).
-After graduation: a postdoc at Macquarie University.
+After graduation: Postdoctoral researcher at Macquarie University.

 - Christos Christodoulopolos: An Iterated Learning Framework for Unsupervised Part-of-Speech Induction (supervised by Mark Steedman and Sharon Goldwater).
-After graduation: a postdoc at the University of Illionis, Urbana-Champaign.
+After graduation: a postdoc at the University of Illinois at Urbana-Champaign

 - Liang Lu: Subspace Gaussian Mixture Models for Automatic Speech Recognition (supervised by Steve Renals).